MelonCTech/Medge/README.md

-Medge is an HTTP API Server.
+Medge is an HTTP Server.

 For more information such as purposes, features and limitations, please visit our [Wiki](https://github.com/Water-Melon/Medge/wiki/About-Medge).